Anra scarab: Magic

 It has been put forward that the inscriptions are associated with the "abracadabra" magical words that exist in Egyptian magical texts.

-Hornung and Staehelin associated the formula with a spell connected to the sun god Re.

 Good luck

-Ben-Tor argues that the anra sequence did not have a specific meaning per se, but was rather treated as a generic group of good luck symbols with Egyptian prestige value.
+Daphna Ben-Tor argues that the anra sequence did not have a specific meaning, but was rather treated as a generic group of good luck symbols with Egyptian prestige value.

 Blessing

 The anra sequence could have its origins in the Neferzeichen (royal power or blessing) patterns of the Middle Kingdom.

 King

 Weill believed that it was associated with a king of the same name.

 Location

 Anra scarabs have been found at archaeological sites throughout the Levant, Egypt and Nubia.
 Notable sites include: Ras Shamra, Byblos, Beth-shan, Pella, Memphis, Shechem, Gezer, Shiloh, Amman, Gerar, Tell El-Dab'a, Esna, Debeira, Mirgissa, Jericho and Rishon.
 They have been found amongst precious objects such as gold, gemstones and weapons at a higher rate than other scarabs found in tombs, and they have been discovered in the archaeological remains of palaces, temples, sanctuaries and residences of high ranking officials.

 In Egypt and Nubia, the anra scarabs that have been found stay closer to the original three sign sequence without the supplementary Egyptian iconography more prevalent in the Levant.